lsst/templates/project_templates/roundtable_aiohttp_bot/README.md

 This is the name of the bot's Python package.
 By default, it is normalized from `repo_name`.

+### cookiecutter.summary

+A one-sentence summary of the bot.
+This is used as the GitHub repository summary, and repeated in the README and various aspects of the bot's packaging.

 ### cookiecutter.copyright_year

 The year, or years that the named institution made contributions.